mopidy/mopidy/docs/releasing.rst

    `cookiecutter project
    <https://github.com/mopidy/cookiecutter-mopidy-ext/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/.github/workflows/release.yml>`_.

 #.
-Create a token in your account settings at PyPI with access to the relevant
+Create an API token in your account settings at PyPI with scope to access
-   PyPI package.
+   the extension's PyPI package.

 #.
 Copy the token to a new secret called ``PYPI_TOKEN`` in your GitHub repo's
    settings.
+Ignore the section titled "Using this token" on PyPI.

 With the ``release.yml`` file and the ``PYPI_TOKEN`` secret in place, releases should automatically be uploaded to PyPI when you follow the procedure above.